streamzip - create a zip file from stdin

 producer | streamzip [opts] | consumer producer | streamzip [opts] -zipfile=output.zip

-This program will read data from stdin
+This program will read data from stdin, compress it into

 a zip container and, by default, write a streamed zip file to

-.
+stdout.
 No temporary files are created.

-The zip container written to stdout
+The zip container written to stdout is, by necessity,

 written in streaming format.
 Most programs that read Zip files can cope